 But the respondents also report struggling to get this information from their vendors.
 Nearly all organizations (99 percent) run into roadblocks when trying to assess the security status of applications and software they didn’t develop in-house.
 These challenges range from difficulty of verifying the security of open source code to an inability to obtain the code necessary to conduct independent testing, and a lack of necessary information from software vendors about their security and testing practices.
 Even when they do get security information from vendors, survey respondents note that security information from vendors is either too difficult to understand or too time consuming to read through, creating frustration that can delay, or even end, sales cycles.

 By working to embed security testing into your development process, and then getting that initiative validated by an independent third party, you prove at a glance that security is a priority, addressing your prospects’ security concerns pre-emptively and, in turn, speeding your sales cycles.
-With CA Veracode’s new CA Veracode Verified program, you’ll get this third-party validation from one of the most respected names in the industry.
+With Veracode’s new Veracode Verified program, you’ll get this third-party validation from one of the most respected names in the industry.
 The Verified seal allows you to address your customers’ and prospects’ security questions and concerns pre-emptively, making you stand out among the competition.
-And, representation in the CA Veracode Verified directory provides you the visibility to a larger audience of prospects and customers looking for partners who can provide solutions driven by secure software.
+And, representation in the Veracode Verified directory provides you the visibility to a larger audience of prospects and customers looking for partners who can provide solutions driven by secure software.

 Get all the details on IDG’s survey results in the How to Make Security a Competitive Advantage report.